Israamanaziz/Bioinformatics-Resources/README.md

 # Bioinformatics-Resources

-This repo consists of curated links required to learn bioinformatics.
+This repo consists of curated links required to learn bioinformatics from scratch.
 The goal is to provide a structured path to beginners for starting their journey as a bioinformatician.

 # Table of Contents